Interacting fermions in two dimension in simultaneous presence of disorder and magnetic field: Model and Method

 \section{Model and Method}

-We now present and discuss our work.
-We take the square and honeycomb lattices to be described by the single-band Hubbard model within the tight-binding model.
-The reason to study both square and Honeycomb lattice is to have a comparative study of two different two dimensional lattices with different number of co-ordination number.
-Each site of square lattice has four and honeycomb lattice has three nearest neighbours (effective lower dimension).
-As a result localizing effect of disorder will be more prominent in honeycomb lattice and hence we expect a better recovery of Hofstadter butterfly in square lattice compared to honeycomb on switching on electronic interaction.
+We now present and discuss the model Hamiltonian and scheme of dealing with interaction and disorder.
+We implement a tight-binding single-band Hubbard model on square and honeycomb lattice.
+The reason to study both square and honeycomb lattice is to have a comparative study of two different two dimensional lattices with different co-ordination number.
+Each site of a square lattice has four nearest neighbors and for honeycomb lattice there are three nearest neighbors (effective lower dimension).
+As a result localization effect of disorder will be more prominent in honeycomb lattice and hence we expect a better recovery of Hofstadter butterfly in square lattice compared to honeycomb on switching on electronic interaction.
 We choose the Landau gauge $(0, Bx, 0)$ such that the components of the vector potential are $A_{x}=A_{z}=0, A_{y}=Bx$ to get uniform magnetic field along z-direction.
-Therefore for the square lattice the phase appears only in the hopping along $y$ direction.
-The Hamiltonian for the square lattice system is
+Therefore for the square lattice the phase appears only in the hopping along $y$-direction.
+The Hamiltonian for the square as well as honeycomb lattice can be written as,

-Here the label `$i$' indexes sites of the two-dimensional square lattice in each plane.
+Here the label `$i$' represents a site of the two-dimensional square lattice or honeycomb lattice.
 The operator $c^\dagger_{i\sigma}$ ($c^{}_{i\sigma}$) creates (destroys) an electron of spin $\sigma$ at site `$i$'.
-We set the hopping `$t$' to be nearest neighbour only. $\delta_{\alpha}$ denotes nearest neighbour along $\alpha$ direction.
+We set the hopping `$t$' to be nearest neighbor only.
+We take a gauge such that $t_{i,y}= t e^{-i\phi_{i}},~ t_{i,x}=t, \alpha=x,y, \sigma=\uparrow, \downarrow$ where $\phi$ arises due to external magnetic field. $\delta_{\alpha}$ denotes nearest neighbor along $\alpha$ direction.
 The last term is the on-site Hubbard interaction term.
-The chemical potential $\mu$ is calculated by demanding that there be exactly N electrons in the problem.
-This is done by taking the average of the N/2 th and the (N/2 + 1)-th energy level.
-We set $t = 1$.
-We make no further assumption about the magnetic regime, and thus retain all spin indices in the formulas below.
-The corresponding mean field Hamiltonian after employing unrestricted Hartree-Fock looks like:
+The chemical potential $\mu$ is calculated by demanding that there be exactly N/2 electrons in the problem.
+This is done by taking the average of the N/2-th and the (N/2 + 1)-th energy level.
+We set $t = 1$ uniformly for all the bonds in both the lattices.
+We make no further assumption about the magnetic order if any, and thus retain all spin indices in the formulas below. \\

-Where $\phi_{i}= \int{A.dl}= \int{A_{y}dy} =Bx_{i}$, $x_{i}$ is the horizontal coordinate of $ith$ site such that $x_{i}=x_{i+j.l}$, where `$j$' varies from 1 to $(l-1)$ and $l$ is the length/breath of the square lattice.
-For the Honeycomb lattice, in addition to the hopping along y-direction, the hopping along the zig-zag arms will also acquire a phase because of the component along the y-direction.
-The corresponding mean field Hamiltonian looks like:.